Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 - Some feature you need is missing.
 - ...

 And voilà, there you go!
 When you run into one of the situations above, you've found your good first issue.
-What you encountered is something that other users will likely also encounter.
+What you encountered is something that other users will also encounter.
 It's something you already understand and care about.
 Try addressing it!
-If you don't manage and don't get anywhere, then no big deal, you likely learned something new along the way anyway.
-But if you manage, then it'll likely be your entry point to being an open source contributor!
+If you don't manage and don't get anywhere, then no big deal, you learned something new along the way anyway.
+But if you manage, then it might end up being your entry point to being an open source contributor!
 Even just writing a good bug report is a valuable way of contributing, see [Joseph Barbier's post on this topic](https://barbierjoseph.com/blog/open-source-starts-with-a-good-issue/).

 As you fix the problems which you encounter, you'll gradually build both familiarity with the project and develop a positive reputation within the community.
 It won't be long until you're able to successfully fix other people's problems too!